ART 4AS6A Adv Studio Prod&Crit. Discours

 - Policy on Missed Work, Extensions, and Late Penalties

 - Other Course Information

 This advanced course combines self-directed studio production with critical discourse, under the guidance of a team of studio faculty.
-Open critique sessions attended by faculty, students, alumni, visiting artists, and community guests provide feedback.
-A written thesis is required, connected to a cohesive body of work by end of Term 2, deadline to be announced in January.
+Open critique sessions attended by faculty, students, alumni, and community guests provide feedback.
+A written thesis is required connected to a cohesive body of work.

 Critique sessions (see calendar for deadlines) must be attended each and every week in order to: